Matvei2016d18/MCFV-Modification.Classic.Forever.Version/README.md

 # Creating a version and running the modified client:

-You need to unpack the '1MinecraftSRC.zip' file using any archiver and rename the folder to src.
+You need to unpack the `1MinecraftSRC.zip` file using any archiver and rename the folder to src.
 Next, you need to make changes to the code.
-Then, to create a modified version, open 'BUILD.bat' using the Command Port and enter the name of the 'jar' file, then press Enter.
-To open your client, open 'SMC.bat' and enter the name of the client.
-If you want to compile and test the version immediately, open 'BAS.bat' and enter the name of the 'jar' file.
+Then, to create a modified version, open `BUILD.bat` using the Command Port and enter the name of the `jar` file, then press Enter.
+To open your client, open `SMC.bat` and enter the name of the client.
+If you want to compile and test the version immediately, open `BAS.bat` and enter the name of the `jar` file.
 The version will launch immediately if the client is successfully compiled.

 # Links to authors: